Last Updated on

 In this week’s post, I’ll dive into the various pricing models for contact centers, as well as their pros and cons.
 Using this information, you’ll be able to get a jump on making a great decision for your company.

 Cloud contact centers are inevitable, so is confusion in pricing

 Thanks to the surge of cloud-based technology, the contact center world has no shortage of options and cost models.

-You can still build your own or go cloud and pay per minute, per allotment, per named user, per concurrent user…or purchase the staff and technology all together.
+You can still build your own or go cloud and pay per minute, per allotment, per named user, per concurrent user…or purchase the staff and technology altogether.
 Yikes.

-The variations in pricing makes comparing options difficult.
+The variations in pricing make comparing options difficult.
 It also indicates the market hasn’t settled.
-The good news is if you know how to cut through the clutter, you can get a great deal for company and align with your growth plan.
+The good news is if you know how to cut through the clutter, you can get a great deal for the company and align with your growth plan.

 There’s just one thing you need to know before diving in…your call arrival patterns.

 Before we dive into the crazy pricing options hosted models bring to the table, let’s go over on-premise solutions as a baseline.